A lenten oasis5 Mar 2015

 As we practice the awareness examen more and more, we are invited to grow in gratitude for life’s gifts, and to cooperate with God in choosing the life that God desires for us: life to the full.
 (John 10:10).
 While starting a new spiritual practice means a fresh start, this is rarely easy.
 Happily God is patient with us, infinite in understanding, and like a simple camel, faithful to the last.

 May our Lenten walk through the desert be one where we know the accompaniment of God’s goodness and the cool breeze over the oasis waters.
-As we rest under trees and the bright desert stars, the awareness examen may help us enjoy God’s loving presence, with us now and always.James O'Brien is a graduate teacher who works as an Editorial Assistant with Jesuit Communications.
+As we rest under trees and the bright desert stars, the awareness examen may help us enjoy God’s loving presence, with us now and always.James O'Brien is an Editorial Assistant with Jesuit Communications.